8 unforgettable reasons to visit Paris

 Nowadays, the palace is a UNESCO World Heritage Site and a historical monument that travelers from all over the world come to visit.
 The palace has stunning decorations and rooms that exude regality.
 The landscaped gardens outside are massive and aesthetically pleasing, full of fountains and sculptures.
 A highlight of the palace is the Hall of Mirrors.

-The Palace of Versailles is only 30 minutes away from Paris, and you can either take the train, the bus, or book a group tour.
+The Palace of Versailles is only 30 minutes away from Paris, and you can either take the train, or the bus or book a group tour.

 Claude Monet's Gardens in Giverny